 How Would an Ed.D.
 Program Help You Excel in Your Business Career?

 Corporate America often turns to academia when on the search for critical thinkers who have advanced degrees.
 The practice is so common, in fact, that the private sector now employs nearly as many Ph.D.s as educational institutions do.
-But while Ph.D. scholars focus on theoretical studies, those in Ed.D. programs learn practical skills that are easily transferrable to the business world.
+But while Ph.D. scholars focus on theoretical studies, those in Ed.D. programs learn practical skills that are easily transferable to the business world.
 As more organizations require advanced degrees of their upper management, an Ed.D. could help you become a valuable asset to any organization—especially at the top tier of the company.

 What Business Skills Will I Learn in my Ed.D.
 Program?